-Processes serve the purpose of providing people with a clear step-by-step procedures to accomplish a task.
-In many ways a process serves as a shortcut in solving a problem.
+Processes serve the purpose of providing people with clear step-by-step procedures to accomplish a task.
+In many ways, a process serves as a shortcut to solving a problem.
 As data mining is a complex situation with an endless number of problems there have been developed several processes for completing a data mining project.
-In this post we will look at the Cross-Industry Standard Process for Data Mining (CRISP-DM).
+In this post, we will look at the Cross-Industry Standard Process for Data Mining (CRISP-DM).

 The CRISP-DM is an iterative process that has the following steps…

 - Organizational Understanding

 Step 1 involves assessing the current goals of the organization and the current context.
 This information is then used to in deciding goals or research questions for data mining.
 Data mining needs to be done with a sense of purpose and not just to see what’s out there.
 Organizational understanding is similar to the introduction section of a research paper in which you often include the problem, questions, and even the intended audience of the research

 Once a purpose and questions have been developed for data mining, it is necessary to determine what it will take to answer the questions.
 Specifically, the data scientist assesses the data requirements, description, collection, and assesses data quality.
 In many ways, data understanding is similar to the methodology of a standard research paper in which you assess how you will answer the research questions.

 It is particularly common to go back and forth between steps one and two.
 Organizational understanding influences data understanding which influences data understanding.